Watch: Daylight smash and grab at mall; Guard hurt in other violent robbery

 It's the second incident of its kind in Hamilton today after a security guard was injured in a separate early morning raid on a shopping centre.

-A group of at least seven masked thieves were seen smashing glass cabinets at Michael Hill Jewellers at The Base, Te Rapa Hamilton - leaving shoppers horrified and workers sobbing.
+A group of at least seven masked thieves were seen smashing glass cabinets at Michael Hill Jewellers at The Base, Te Rapa Hamilton around 11.30am - leaving shoppers horrified and workers sobbing.

+Police put out an appeal this afternoon to the public for information.

+Witnesses and people with video footage of the incident are being asked to come forward, said Acting Inspector Michael Henwood.

 A retail worker in Te Awa, The Base said she was alerted to the robbery when she heard a scream.